Spinplate/smartk/README.md

 # smartk
 The project focuses on smart contracts.
-Wrote this commit to understand Github tools.
+Editing file to understand Github tools.